hbkworld/streaming-spec/streaming.md

      - "TA"; Like "A" but for asynrchonous values. value of the following array data and an increment meta information with the $\delta x$ between to array values.
 No timestamps are send.

 Patterns A and TA describe one dimensional arrays.
-One dimensional arrays carry several values in another domain but time, like frequency.
+One dimensional arrays carry several values in another dimension (domain) but time, like frequency.
 The array values are in this domain.
 Pattern V and TV may be seen as special cases where the array has one value only.